yadaovinzce52/Fitness-Coach/README.md

 # Fitness-Coach
-Workout app that allows users to track their diet Final source codes will be found in the FitnessCoachFinal directory
+Final source codes are found in FitnessCoachFinal.zip file in the repository